60160313/Octocat/README.md

-﻿# Hello Biwwwww, this is Octocat.
+﻿# Hello Biwwwww, this is Informatics.

 ## I'm going to Burapha University